seed-labs/seed-emulator/examples/04-dns-misc/README.md

 Here, we set `autoNs = True` for the `DomainNameService` layer. `autoNs` is default to true; we only put it here so we can mention it in this guide.
 The `autoNs` option controls the automated `NS` behavior.
 When it is on (true), the DNS layer will look for host nodes hosting the zone and add their IP address to the nameserver(s) of the parent zones.
 In other words, it enables the DNS layer to automatically discover what zone are hosted on what nodes and add the "glue records" for them.

 `autoRoot = True` is also a defualt option and it was included here for documentation.
-The `autoRoot` options automatically look for the root DNS in the simulation and update the root hint file bind uses, so it will use the root DNS hosted in the simulation instead of the real ones.
-If you want to keep the real roots while hosting root DNS in simulation, you need to explicitly disable this option.
+The `autoRoot` options automatically look for the root DNS in the emulation and update the root hint file bind uses, so it will use the root DNS hosted in the emulation instead of the real ones.
+If you want to keep the real roots while hosting root DNS in emulation, you need to explicitly disable this option.

 We also set `setResolvconf = True` for the `DomainNameCachingService` layer.
 This tells the layer to update the `resolv.conf` file on all nodes within the autonomous system to use the local DNS node as their DNS.
 This one is not on by default.